 What is the Inca Trail?

 The Inca Trail is a historic hiking trail through Peru’s Andean Mountain Range.
-Beginning in the Sacred Valley and concluding on a cliff above Machu Picchu known as the Sun Gate, the trail swerves through cloud forest, subtropical jungle, Incan ruins and gorgeous mountain passes.
+Beginning in the Sacred Valley and concluding on a cliff above Machu Picchu known as the Sun Gate, the trail swerves through the cloud forest, subtropical jungle, Incan ruins and gorgeous mountain passes.
 It is the most famous trail in South America, attracting thousands of annual visitors looking to strike it off their respective bucket lists.

 What is Machu Picchu?

-Machu Picchu is one of the new seven wonders of the world, and one of the world’s most famous archeological sites.
+Machu Picchu is one of the new seven wonders of the world and one of the world’s most famous archeological sites.
 It is an Incan citadel built high in the Andes and is backdropped by lush, green tundra.
 The UNESCO-listed site is believed to have been constructed around 1450 as an estate for the Incan emperor Pachacuti, though some debate on its original purpose still exists.
 Although always known among native Peruvians, the site was abandoned shortly after Spanish colonization and was only brought to international prominence again when historian Hiram Bingham “discovered” it in 1911.

 What will I see/experience on the Inca Trail?

 Machu Picchu is the prize awaiting everyone who completes the Inca Trail.
-On our tour you’ll arrive at the Sun Gate above Machu Picchu just in time for sunrise.
-If the fog isn’t too thick you will be granted an unforgettable look at the ancient wonder.
+On our tour, you’ll arrive at the Sun Gate above Machu Picchu just in time for sunrise.
+If the fog isn’t too thick, you will be granted an unforgettable look at the ancient wonder.
 After wallowing in the view, you’ll enjoy a 2-hour guided tour of the site learning about its many mysteries.
 Please note: As of July 2018, no one can enter Machu Picchu without a professional guide.

 Other than the hike, what else is on Out Adventures’ itinerary?